 75 Years of Looking Forward: The Anniversary Show, San Francisco Museum of Modern Art, December 19, 2009–January 16, 2011.

-In addition to appearing in the special exhibitions listed above, Postcard Self-Portrait, Black Mountain (II) was shown in SFMOMA’s galleries in 2002 and 2009 as part of rotating presentations of the permanent collection.
+In addition to appearing in the special exhibitions listed above, Postcard Self-Portrait, Black Mountain (II) was shown in SFMOMA’s galleries in 2002 and 2009 as part of a series of rotating presentations of the permanent collection.

 Walter Hopps, Robert Rauschenberg: The Early 1950s (Houston: Menil Foundation and Houston Fine Art Press, 1991), 62, 69 (ill.).